Updated March 14, 2023

 Examples of Ajax Application

 Given below are the lists of web applications that commonly use Ajax

-- Google suggests: when a user enters the search query in the Google search bar, auto-complete options will be offered while typing.
+- Google suggests that auto-complete options will be offered while typing when a user enters the search query in the Google search bar.
 Suggestions given by Google can be navigated by using operational keys.

 Ajax applications use an intermediate engine that acts as a bridge between browser and server.
 Ajax is not a programming language.

 Advantages and Disadvantages of Ajax

-Every software has its pros and cons which when handled in a correct way gives good results
+Every software has its pros and cons, which gives good results when handled in a correct way.

 - Reduces the server traffic and increases the speed

-- Ajax is responsive and the time taken is also less
+- It is responsive, and the time taken is also less

 - Bandwidth usage can be reduced

 - Asynchronous calls can be made; this reduces the time for data arrival.

-- Active x request is created only in internet explorer and newly created web browser
+- Active x request is created only in internet explorer and a newly created web browser.

 Although Ajax provides new methods and techniques to communicate with a web page as developers and users, the most important thing to remember is that this is about the product or data and how to interact with it and reduce the duration and the number of requests generated but not about technologies.
 We hope that this article will be of help in learning and using it with ease.